appenz/macLLM/README.md

 ## How do you use this?

-Say you want to tell someon in German that ControlNet is underrated, you would write:

-> @@ Translate to German: ControlNet is an AI technology that is really underrated
+For example, let's assume you forgot the capital of France.
+You write:

+> @@capital of france?

 You mark this text, copy (i.e. Apple-C), wait 1-2 seconds, and paste (Apple-P).

-The result is:
+> Paris

+Or you want to tell someon in German that ControlNet is underrated, you would write:

+> @@translate german: ControlNet is an AI technology that is really underrated

+Copy, paste:

-> ControlNet ist eine KI-Technologie, die wirklich unterbewertet wird.
+> ControlNet ist eine AI-Technologie, die wirklich unterschätzt wird.

-And of course you can also use this to summarize text, expand text to bullet points, check if something is factually correct etc.
+And of course you can also use this to summarize text, expand text to bullet points or anything else ChatGPT can do.

 ## License